-The Master of Business Administration (MBA) offers a broad-based business education designed to prepare graduates with a range of managerial and financial competencies required by today's employers.
-The curriculum covers core content areas such as accounting, finance, economics, and marketing while developing students' core professional soft skills such as critical thinking, teamwork, and leadership.
+The Master of Business Administration (MBA) offers a comprehensive business curriculum designed to prepare graduates with managerial, financial, and leadership competencies to approach complex business scenarios with faith-based integrity.
+The curriculum covers core content areas such as accounting, finance, economics, and marketing, along with optional concentrations, while also emphasizing soft skills such as critical thinking and teamwork.